 300th Anniversary University Professor

-Professor Minow, who served as Dean of Harvard Law School from 2009-2017, published “In Brown’s Wake: Legacies of America’s Educational Landmark” (Oxford, 2010), examining how this decision has shaped education policy and practice both in the U.S. and abroad, and co-edited, with Professor Alex Whiting and Cora True-Frost LL.M.
+Professor Minow, who served as Dean of Harvard Law School from 2009 to 2017, focuses on constitutional law and human rights.
+She is the author of “In Brown’s Wake: Legacies of America’s Educational Landmark” (2010), which examines how the decision has shaped education policy and practice in the U.S. and abroad, and co-edited, with Professor Alex Whiting and Cora True-Frost LL.M.
 ‘06, “The First Global Prosecutor: Promise and Constraints” (2015).
 Her work on human rights and transitional societies includes service on the International Independent Commission on Kosovo and the UNHCR project Imagine Co-Existence.

 Naz Modirzadeh